 That within reason part is the problem for the potential candidates, hiring executives and those of us who are crazy enough to insert ourselves in the middle.
 So, we’re off looking for this wonderfully unique individual ready to take on a “Mission Impossible” opportunity with my client.
 We begin with a basic search of our databases finding less than 100 potential candidates with their experience, skills, and achievements qualified to pull off what my client needs to accomplish.

-We start the search for this potential candidate doing everything we can to set a time to interrupt their busy lives and tell them how wonderful their background may be to the hiring executive.
+We start the search for this potential candidate doing everything we can to set a time to interrupt their busy lives and tell them how wonderful their background may be to my hiring executive.
 We schedule a call where the potential candidate shares, they are called all the time and know their value in the marketplace.
 We talk about compensation carefully by not being a rude lawbreaker asking what their minimum expectations will be to consider a new position.

 We also discuss the position and agree that it is worth an introductory call with the hiring executive.
-As an example, I may share that my client is reasonable however would like to keep the position in the $200,000-$230,000 base range.
+I share that my client is reasonable however would like to keep the position in the $200,000-$230,000 base range.
 I legally inquire “What are your compensation expectations given a base, yearly bonus and stock for a new position?”
 After 20 of these potential candidates calls, we have three candidates interested and open to a conversation with the hiring executive.
 Two of the candidates said their minimum base salary were equal to $230,000 and one said $275,000.

 We present all three candidates to the hiring executive who shares that her base is $325,000.
 We want to respect everybody’s time here and although the $275,000 professional has the best background the hiring executive does not see that “ask” as being reasonable.
 We share that they did not “volunteer” their current compensation however wanted serious consideration.
 Unfortunately, I must be very careful in these conversations.

 Usually, the candidate now out of consideration for salary says: “I gave you that salary number to guarantee my total cash compensation is now!
 Since I don’t know what they would offer and wanted to cover my downside risk.”
-My only response is “You’re right we don’t know!”
+My only response is you’re right we don’t know!
 I can’t “prompt” the candidate to tell me the structure of their current compensation to facilitate a comparison.
 These conversations leave both of us frustrated and not productive.

 My suggestion with legal disclaimer here is that you consider voluntarily sharing the structure of your current compensation and ballpark expectations.
 Such as “I’m paid a base salary, annual bonus up to 100% of my base and unvested stock over 3 years.
 I’m reluctant to leave at this point however for market reference my total annual cash compensation has been in the range of $250,000-$300,000.
 I wouldn’t consider leaving without at least a 15% bump in total cash compensation.
 The position would need to be my next challenge and step up in responsibilities.”